Incorporating Nuclear Quantum Effects in Molecular Dynamics with a Constrained Minimized Energy Surface

-Note that we have used the relationship $\dd \langle \hat{H} \rangle (t) / \dd t = \langle \partial V / \partial t \rangle$ in the simplification procedure.
-Eq.~\ref{eqn:exact_eom} relates the time dependence of momentum to the time dependence of energetic terms.
-It is exact without any approximation.
-However, in order to make it into an equation of motion that can be practically used in MD simulations, we next proceed with an approximation that builds a connection between quantum states and the classical phase space.
+Note that we have used the relationship $\dd \langle \hat{H} \rangle (t) / \dd t = \langle \partial V / \partial t \rangle$ in the derivation.
+Equation~\ref{eqn:exact_eom} relates the time dependence of momentum to the time dependence of energetic terms.
+While eq~\ref{eqn:exact_eom} is exact, to make it into an equation of motion that can be practically used in MD simulations, we next proceed with an approximation that builds a connection between quantum states and the classical phase space.

-Conventionally, when assuming the potential is slowly varying in space, the Ehrenfest theorem provides such a connection between the classical Newtonian dynamics in the phase space $(\bm{X},\bm{P})$ and the evolution of quantum expectation position and momentum $(\langle \hat{\bm{x}} \rangle, \langle \hat{\bm{p}} \rangle)$ Here we build on the same mapping philosophy but instead of assuming the behavior of the potential, we approximate the quantum state as the energy-minimized state for a given phase space point.
-That is, when the system is at a particular phase space point given by an expectation position and momentum combination, i.e., $(\langle \hat{\bm{x}} \rangle, \langle \hat{\bm{p}} \rangle) = (\bm{X},\bm{P})$, the quantum state $|A\rangle$ always adapts to the energy-minimized state for that phase space point.
-We note that this approximation is essentially an adiabatic approximation during the dynamics process, and it is not trivially justifiable, however, to keep the flow of the derivation, we leave discussions of its applicability as well as limitations for the later part of this Letter.
+Conventionally, when assuming the potential is slowly varying in space, we have the Ehrenfest theorem that provides a connection between the classical Newtonian dynamics in phase space $(\bm{X},\bm{P})$ and the evolution of quantum expectation values of position and momentum $(\langle \hat{\bm{x}} \rangle, \langle \hat{\bm{p}} \rangle)$.
+Here we build on the same mapping philosophy but instead of assuming the behavior of the potential, we approximate the quantum state as the energy-minimized state for a given phase space point.
+That is, when the system is at a particular phase space point given by an expectation position and an expectation momentum, i.e., $(\langle \hat{\bm{x}} \rangle, \langle \hat{\bm{p}} \rangle) = (\bm{X},\bm{P})$, quantum state $|\psi\rangle$ always adapts to the energy-minimized state for that phase space point.
+We note that this approximation is an adiabatic approximation and is not trivially justifiable; however, to keep the flow of the derivation, we leave discussions of its applicability as well as limitations for the later part of this Letter.